syncfusion-content/javascript-docs/js/Grid/Concepts-and-Features/Sorting.md

 {% include image.html url="/js/Grid/Concepts-and-Features/Sorting_images/Sorting_img1.png" Caption="Sorting"%}

-> _**Note: EJGrid also has support to sort more than one column.
+> _**Note**: EJGrid also has support to sort more than one column.
 This behavior is called as multi sorting.
-To enable this behavior in Grid then use allowMultiSorting in Grid.**_
+To enable this behavior in Grid then use allowMultiSorting in Grid._

 ## External Sorting